mykle1/MMM-SoundMachine/README.md

     header: "",
     position: 'bottom_right',
        config: {
-       sounds: '1',           // See list at bottom of README
+       sounds: 'rain',           // See list at bottom of README
        maxWidth: "300px",     // If you use a header this would help }
 },